BJP's attempt to topple Maha govt unethical, unconstitutional: Mamata | Politics

 The exact number of rebel legislators that moved to Guwahati could not be confirmed, but the flight reportedly carried 89 passengers, including the crew.

 ''Why are you disturbing the Assam government when they are facing floods?
-Send them (the MLAs) to Bengal and we will extend good hospitality and take care of democracy, too,'' she said.
+Send them (the MLAs) to Bengal and we will extend good hospitality and protect democracy, too,'' she said.

+Stating that leaders of opposition parties were being summoned by the CBI and ED, Banerjee claimed that at least 200 TMC activists have been asked to appear by the central agencies “though they are not accused”.

+''Today, you (the BJP) are ruling (at the Centre) and that is why you are using money power, muscle power and mafia power...
+Do not finish democracy like this.
+Do not break political parties using money or the ED and CBI,” the chief minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)